maxkratz/How-to-Eclipse-with-Github/README.md

 * Click **Next** again
 * Click **Finish**
 * When you close the message of the git repository from github, you should define a repository location (e.g. in your home-folder on your system) if Eclipse prompts you to do so
-* You should now have a GIT-view of your repositories (probablly just one)
+* You should now have a GIT-view of your repositories (probably just one)
 ![GIT-repo view](./img/07_git-repo_view.png)

 ## Link Eclipse-Projects with your Repository